BlueSpeedsterYT/Sonic-Nexus-Plus-v5/README.md

-# Sonic Nexus v5
+# Sonic Nexus Plus v5
-This is the Summer 2008 Demo of [Sonic Nexus](https://info.sonicretro.org/Sonic_Nexus) made by Taxman, ported to RSDKv5.
+This is the Summer 2008 Demo of [Sonic Nexus](https://info.sonicretro.org/Sonic_Nexus) made by Taxman, now expanded with the power of RSDKv5.

-This is a direct port of the game, using little to no code from other RSDKv5 projects.
-There are also no enhancments made to the original game, save for widescreen support.
+This is a enhanced and expanded direct port of the game, using the RSDKv5 port by [MegAmi24](https://github.com/MegAmi24/Sonic-Nexus-v5).

-You can find the Drop Dash add-on [here](https://github.com/MegAmi24/Nexus-v5-DropDash).

 # How to Build